 2C-3.
-HUD understands that certain projects are either not required to or discouraged from participating in HMIS, and CoCs cannot require this if they are not funded through the CoC or ESG programs.
-This does NOT include domestic violence providers that are prohibited from entering client data in HMIS.
-If any of the project types listed in question 2C-2 above has a coverage rate of 85% or below, and some or all of these rates can be attributed to beds covered by one of the following programs types, please indicate that here by selecting all that apply from the list below. (limit 1000 characters)
+If any of the project types listed in question 2C-2 above have a coverage rate below 85 percent, and some or all of these rates can be attributed to beds covered by one of the following program types, please indicate that here by selecting all that apply from the list below.

-· · · · · · · · · · · · · · · · · · ·

-VA Domiciliary (VA DOM):

-VA Grant per diem (VA GPD):
+VA Grant per diem (VA GPD): FY2016 CoC Application Page 22 09/07/2016

+VASH: Х

 Faith-Based projects/Rescue mission:

 Youth focused projects:

+Voucher beds (non-permanent housing):

 HOPWA projects:

-Not Applicable: X
+Not Applicable: